 Video suggested by Alp Mor

 This road tests the skill, and courage, of any driver.
 There is little room for error on this road.
+Don’t stuff your belly too much.
+Eventually, you might feel vomiting temptations while climbing circuitous roads at higher altitudes.
 It’s incredibly disorienting to look over the edge, or even just to see the valleys a couple thousand feet below you.
 It’s a mind numbing vertical drop of hundreds of meters so you might want to give it a miss on a windy day.
 Your wheels will be astounded at the wonderful views of the mountains spread out before you!
 They are terrible for drivers who are prone to vertigo.

-The start and the end of the road are asphalted, but the central part is gravel.
 There are some narrow sections -scarcely wide enough for two cars- where if two vehicles have to pass each other, one might have to reverse for some kilometers of winding narrow road to get to a place wide enough to pass.
-The road is difficult and it’s a nightmare in the wet or dark (or both).
+The road starts and finishes with asphalt for easy driving, but the main bulk of the road is made up of loose gravel.
+The road is difficult and a nightmare in the wet or dark (or both) and encompasses miles of stunning views through twisty hair pin corners, high elevations and steep grades.

 Pic: Yusuf Ipekci

 The road climbs up an elevation of 2,035m above the sea level, at Soganli Dagi.
+With such a high summit altitude the road can be closed anytime due to snowfalls.
+The zone is prone to heavy mist and can be dangerous in low visibility conditions.
 The steep part is simply terrible.
-Curvy roads decending down the cliffs, often so narrow that you can not turn the first time… This tortuous route should not be attempted by those who don't know how to reverse or beginner drivers.
+Curvy roads descending down the cliffs, often so narrow that you can’t turn the first time… This tortuous route should not be attempted by those who don't know how to reverse or beginner drivers.
+It’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.

 Do not travel this road in severe weather conditions.
 Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
 It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards, and driving under these conditions, can be extremely challenging.
 Fog and rain are very common and this track can get very muddy and slippery after rain making it challenging to get through.
+Bad weather can be a real deterrent to road users.
 The most dangerous part of the road, in Derebaşı Tesisleri, is often covered by snow and fog.

-The road is much more dangerous than the famous Death Road, in Bolivia, which has been bypassed by a new highway and is used only by tourists actually.
+The road is not for the sissies and shouldn’t be attempted by novice drivers.
+It’s currently much more dangerous than the famous Death Road, in Bolivia, which has been bypassed by a new highway and is used only by tourists looking for some breathtaking views, while Turkey’s own deadly route is used for everyday travel.

-The most famous part of the road is located in Çaykara town.
-It’s around the Derebaşı Tesisleri zone.
-It has 13 incredible hairpins.
-It climbs from 1.712m above the sea level to 2.035m above the sea level in just 5.1km.
-The average percentage is 6.3%.
+The most famous part of the road is located near the Çaykara town.
+It’s called Derebaşı Turns.
+It has 13 incredible hairpins climbing up from 1.712m (5,617ft) above the sea level to 2.035m (6,677 ft) above the sea level in just 5.1km (3.2 mi).
+The average percentage is 6.3%, with sections up to 10%.
 The drive is definitely worth it.
-There are many excellent photo opportunities here.
-Don’t forget your camera!
+A drive not to be missed!
+There are many excellent photo opportunities.
+Don't forget your camera with lots of film/memory, fully charged batteries and an empty memory card!